Digitalizer01/SaniApp/README.md

 This database structure allows for efficient organization and retrieval of data related to residences, residents, and staff members involved in the pillbox project.

-## User Roles
+## 5. User Roles

 The system supports three types of user roles:
 - **Admin**: Has full access to all system features and functionalities.
 - **Residence Admin**: Manages a specific residence and has permissions to perform administrative tasks within that residence.
 - **Residence Staff**: Works in a specific residence and has restricted permissions to perform certain tasks within that residence.

-## Authentication and Account Management
+## 6. Authentication and Account Management

 Before accessing the system, users need to log in with their account credentials.
 If they don't have an account, they can sign up and create a new account.
 All user account information is encrypted and securely stored for privacy and security reasons.

-Note: Firebase credentials have been removed from this document for security reasons.
+Note: Firebase credentials have been removed from this project for security reasons.

+## 7. Pillbox repository

+There is a respository for the pillbox that contains the code and resources for the pillbox management functionality of SaniApp.
+It includes the logic and interfaces required for medication tracking, scheduling, and administration.
+The repository provides the necessary components to integrate the pillbox management feature into the main application seamlessly.
+Developers can refer to the Pillbox Repository for detailed implementation guidelines and access the codebase to understand the inner workings of the pillbox management functionality.